TGL

 Quick directive or immediate change

 Even fast decisions need a record.
-The temptation is to post in Slack and move on — but if it affects how people work, it will cause confusion without a written record.
+If it affects how people work, it needs to be written down.

-Step 1: Post the directive in the right channel — #announcements for company-wide, #management-team for leadership-only.
+Step 1: Post in the right channel — #announcements for company-wide, #management-team for leadership-only.

 Step 2: Log it in the decision log within 24 hours.
 Even one paragraph is enough.